-The tactical nature of American Sports means on the whole the favourite tends to win overall.
-For this reason the most common bet type is a form of handicap bet known as spread lines, these often bring prices lines closer to evens to make them more attractive bets.
+The tactical nature of American Sports means on the whole the favourite tends to win.
+For this reason the most common bet type is a form of handicap bet known as spread lines, these often bring price lines closer to evens to make them more attractive bets.

 In general the Spread brings the lines as close to evens as possible and usually not more than 2/1.
 Just as with any handicap bet you can bet on any spread you like if you want to find longer odds.
 Again spread bets are not restricted to overall results and can be placed on the result of a half, quarter, period, etc.

-Although easier to win these wagers are harder to get offers for but you can combine multiple spread bets into an accumulator and get insurance or cash bonuses.
+Although easier to predict these wagers are harder to get offers for, but you can combine multiple spread bets into an accumulator and get insurance or cash bonuses.

 Over / Under Points